Maluku Islands: Population

 The population of Maluku Province in 2020 was 1,848,923 and that of North Maluku Province was 1,282,937.
 Hence the total population of the Maluku Islands as a region in 2020 was 3,131,860.

 Ethnic groups

 A long history of trade and seafaring has resulted in a high degree of mixed ancestry in Malukans.
 Austronesian peoples added to the native Melanesian population around 2000 BCE.
 Melanesian features are strongest in the islands of Kei and Aru and amongst the interior people of the islands Seram and Buru.
 Later added to this Austronesian-Melanesian mix were some Indian and Arab strain.
 More recent arrivals include Bugis trader settlers from Sulawesi and Javanese transmigrants.

 Languages

-Over 130 languages were once spoken across the islands; however, many have now switched to the creoles of Ternate Malay and Ambonese Malay, the lingua franca of northern and southern Maluku, respectively.
+Over 130 languages were once spoken across the islands; however, many have now switched to the creoles of Ternate and Ambonese, the lingua franca of northern and southern Maluku, respectively.

 Government and politics

 Administrative divisions

 The Maluku Islands are divided into two provinces: Maluku and North Maluku.